 Back to Foxy’s for some much-needed sustenance after burning all that energy with this morning’s adventures.

-Keep in mind your eyes might be bigger than your stomach at this point, and while tempting to order a round of firsts (we’re looking at you buffalo meatballs and the half-kilo of FNQ cooked prawns) to go with your main meal (lager-battered barramundi or parmesan-crusted chicken schnitzel, anyone?) you might want to slow up if you’re planning on being active instead of a
+Keep in mind your eyes might be bigger than your stomach at this point, and while tempting to order a round of firsts (we’re looking at you calamari and the half-kilo of FNQ cooked prawns) to go with your main meal (lager-battered barramundi or herb-breaded chicken schnitzel, anyone?) you might want to slow up if you’re planning on being active instead of a

 couch beach potato for your final afternoon.

 On the surface, Fitzroy might appear to be all fun and games, but behind the scenes, this island is doing a helluva lot of good to keep our Great Barrier Reef locals in check.